JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Science_in_The_Urantia_Book.md

 The Urantia Paper's author did not use this equation, changing the comparison to:

-> “If the volume of a proton--eighteen hundred times as heavy as an electron—should be magnified to the size of the head of a pin, then, in comparison, a pin's head would attain a diameter equal to that of the earth's orbit around the sun.” ([UB 42:6.8](/en/The_Urantia_Book/42#p6_8))
+> “If the volume of a proton--eighteen hundred times as heavy as an electron—should be magnified to the size of the head of a pin, then, in comparison, a pin's head would attain a diameter equal to that of the earth's orbit around the sun.” (<a id="a87_242"></a>[UB 42:6.8](/en/The_Urantia_Book/42#p6_8))

 > You can only find truth with logic if you have already found truth without it.
 > _G.K.
 Chesterton_